ubuntu-mate/ubuntu-mate.org/_posts/2020-04-02-ubuntu-mate-focal.md

 {:.center}
 ![Workspace Switcher](/images/blog/focal/workspace-switcher.png)

 **Compiz and Compton have been removed from the default Ubuntu MATE install**.
-The fundamental reasons for including them no longer exist.

-Only having one window manager to target means we can promptly deliver new features and minimise development effort.
+The fundamental reasons for including them no longer exist.Only having one window manager to target means we can promptly deliver new features and minimise development effort.
 Which brings us to...

 ### New Key-bindings

-The key-bindings for window tiling have only worked on full keyboards :keyboard: with a 10-key pad.
+The key-bindings for window tiling have only worked on full keyboards
+:keyboard: with a 10-key pad.
 Few laptops :computer: have a 10-key pad and not all keyboards have a 10-key either.
 There are some well known key-bindings from other platforms that were not recognised in Ubuntu MATE.
-So, we've had a think :think: and have come up with this:
+So, we've had a think
+:think: and have come up with this:

   * **Maximise Window:** <kbd>Super</kbd> + <kbd>Up</kbd>
   * **Restore Window:** <kbd>Super</kbd> + <kbd>Down</kbd>